sickozell/SickoCV/README.md

 ### Slew limiter and LFO
 #### - DESCRIPTION
 - Slew limiter with precise timing
-- Slew timing setting regardless of the distance between the voltages
+- Slew timing setting regardless of the distance between the incoming voltages
 - Symmetric shape curves
 - LFO